strimzi/proposals/050-unidirectional-topic-operator.md

 >     1. It removes `strimzi.io/topic-operator` from the `metadata.finalizer`.
 >     2. Kube proceeds to remove the resource.

-Note that `spec.managed=False` means that a `KafkaTopic` can exist without there being a corresponding topic in Kafka.
+Note that `spec.managed=False` also means that a `KafkaTopic` can exist without there being a corresponding topic in Kafka.

 ---